 Protection of church property

 Often a church will have many people requiring access to the building during the week to run their various activities.
 In order to prevent the misappropriation of church property, church access and security needs to be managed.
-The church should have a key register, with only people that require a key having access to one.
+The church should have a key and/or swipe register, with only people that require a key or swipe having access.
 There should also be a clear policy in relation to securing the church premises prior to leaving.
 The church should also consider installing an appropriate security system.

 Safety of church property